Dapsone: Proposed use in antimalarial drugs

 The spread of drug-resistant malaria in Africa has encouraged the development of new, low-cost antimalarial drugs.
 Plasmodium falciparum, one of the Plasmodium species that causes malaria, has developed resistance both to chloroquine and sulfadoxine/pyrimethamine, two of the most common treatments for malaria.
 Artemisinin, another antimalarial drug, had been developed in the 1980s but was too expensive for large-scale use.
 This led GlaxoSmithKline to develop Lapdap, a combination drug consisting of chlorproguanil and dapsone.
-Lapdap was licensed in the United Kingdom starting in October 2003.
+Lapdap was licensed in the United Kingdom in October 2003.

-One advantage of Lapdap was that chlorproguanil and dapsone are both low-cost drugs.
-Another was that by virtue of being a combination drug, it was less likely to cause drug resistance.
+Chlorproguanil and dapsone are both low-cost drugs and because it is a combination drug; it was less likely to cause drug resistance.
 However, because dapsone causes hemolytic anemia in patients with G6PD deficiency, and because G6PD deficiency affects 10-25% of the population of sub-Saharan Africa, it was discovered that Lapdap is not safe for use in Africa.
-It was available in many African countries for four years before GlaxoSmithKline took it off the market in February 2008.
+It was available in many African countries for four years before taken off the market in February 2008.

 Dapsone gel

 Dapsone had been reported in a few cases to effectively treat acne, but the risk of hemolytic anemia kept it from being widely used for this purpose.
-For many years scientists attempted to develop a topical formulation of dapsone that would be as effective against acne as oral dapsone, but without the hemolysis side effect.
+For many years scientists attempted to develop a topical formulation of dapsone that would be as effective against acne as oral dapsone.
 This was difficult to accomplish because dapsone is highly insoluble in aqueous solvents.
 In the early 2000s QLT USA developed Aczone, a 5% dapsone gel that was shown to be effective against acne without causing clinically significant declines in hemoglobin levels, even in subjects with G6PD deficiency.
 In February 2016, the FDA approved a 7.5% dapsone gel.
-This higher strength has the advantage of a once-daily application, versus twice-daily application of the 5% formulation.